Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 • Sleshmaka

-When the balance of kapha is disturbed, it brings about:
+When the equilibrium of Kapha is disturbed, it can bring about:

 • Emaciation of the body